ABE Master Teacher Fellowship

 Who Is Eligible?

-Any teacher who has been teaching ABE for 3+ years at a program site that has been established for at least 3 years.
-(Check with your ABE program site if you are not sure whether your site is eligible.)
-Teachers with fewer years of experience teaching ABE may be eligible if they have additional unique and/or relevant qualifications.
-The Amgen Foundation and ABE Program Office will prioritize supporting teachers who are focused on expanding opportunities for students from underresourced communities.
+Experienced ABE teachers who have been teaching ABE for 3 or more years and work at a program site established for at least 3 years may be eligible to apply.
+Teachers with fewer years of experience teaching ABE may also be eligible if they have additional unique and/or relevant qualifications.
+The ABE Program Office and the Amgen Foundation will prioritize teachers who are focused on expanding opportunities for students from underresourced communities.
+Consult with your local program site if you have questions about your eligibility.

 What Are the Benefits?

-• Community: Fellows become part of an international cadre of experienced, knowledgeable educators who connect and collaborate (both face-to-face and virtually) with other Fellows.
+• Community: Fellows join an international network of experienced educators who connect and collaborate virtually and in person.

-• Leadership: Fellows will serve as program ambassadors for other teachers, providing peer advice and guidance on how to teach ABE while engaging students and connecting them with real-world, real-time applications for ABE content and skills.
+• Leadership: Fellows serve as program ambassadors, providing peer advice and guidance on teaching ABE.
+They also mentor teachers in engaging students and connecting learning to real-world applications of ABE content and skills.

 What Is the Time Commitment?

-Nominated teachers should be able to demonstrate tangible contributions to student learning and the ABE program, effective leadership skills, strong communication skills (in one or more media),* a specific interest in at least one bioscience topic that would deepen and extend ABE, and explicit support for their participation from their school, district, and program site.
+Nominated teachers should demonstrate tangible contributions to student learning and the ABE program, effective leadership skills, strong communication skills (e.g., written, verbal, or digital),* a specific interest in at least one bioscience topic that would deepen and extend ABE, and clear support for their participation from their school, district, and program site.

 *Meetings are conducted in English, and limited translation resources are available.
 Proficiency in English is encouraged.